python/devguide/development-tools/clinic.rst

 .. versionadded:: 3.13

+.. _clinic-howto-getter:
 .. _clinic-howto-getter-setter:

 How to generate a getter
 ------------------------

-"Getters" and "Setters" are C functions that facilitate property-like access for a class.
+"Getters" and "setters" are C functions that facilitate property-like access for a class.
 See :c:type:`getter <PyGetSetDef>` and :c:type:`setter <PyGetSetDef>` for details.
 You can use the ``@getter`` and ``@setter`` directive to generate an "impl" function for a getter using Argument Clinic.